MartinHarkins/expo-sse-patch/README.md

 npm install

-# run without the fix
+# run with the fix
-npm run android:nofix
+npm run android

 # once the app is started
 adb reverse tcp:3000 tcp:3000